 While continuing to expand upon concepts previously taught, this text adds concepts such as the median average, bar graphs, the “>” symbol, percent (without applying multiplication), matrices, geometry (e.g., concurrent lines), and three-addend column addition with carrying.

-Borrowing and multiplication show up in Farming along with concepts such as the union of sets, circumference of a circle, natural and whole numbers, domains and codomains, and pi (π).
+Borrowing and multiplication show up in Farming along with concepts such as the union of sets, the circumference of a circle, natural and whole numbers, domains and codomains, and pi (π).

 Goldfish continues to build upon previously taught concepts, then goes much further with multiplication (up to multiplying by 10 or 100 but otherwise only by single-digit multipliers), addition with decimal points, estimation, cubic measurement, and area.